 Course Purpose: The purpose of English 1301 is to help students understand and apply the standards of correctness in formal thought and the written English Language.
 English 1301 helps students to think well by teaching them to read and write well through its focus on the writing process, on the use of appropriate grammar and diction, on the use of logic, and on the different methods of essay development.
 Collateral readings from all areas of the humanities are included.

-1301 Student Learning Outcomes: Upon successful completion of the course, students will:
+Student Learning Outcomes: Upon successful completion of the course, the student will show competence in the course objectives listed below: